Washington, D.C. Metro Area

-We recognize that young people need a non-confrontational and compassionate approach to substance use treatment in order to make progress with the life challenges they face.
-First Step IOP services address major aspects of a young man’s life including substance use, learning differences, family relationships, co-occurring depression, anxiety and other mental health issues.
+First Step IOP is a comprehensive evidence-based program created to help young people who are struggling with substance use and mental health issues.
+We recognize that teens and young adults need a non-confrontational and compassionate approach to substance use treatment in order to make progress with the life challenges they face.
+First Step IOP services address major aspects of a young person’s life including substance use, depression, anxiety, behavioral challenges, learning differences, and family relationships.
 First Step IOP includes a high level of family involvement.

 DBT IOP + Co-Occurring

 This program is a specialized, sophisticated treatment program for young people with a variety of serious issues that include substance use disorder plus any of the following: severe depression, suicidal ideation, a history of self-harming behaviors, emotional imbalance and other forms of serious emotional difficulty.

 This program is a specialized, sophisticated treatment program for young people with a variety of serious mental health concerns that may include any of the following: severe depression, suicidal ideation, a history of self-harming behaviors, emotional imbalance and other forms of serious emotional difficulty.
 This is an intensive outpatient program for young people who do not have a history of substance use disorder.

 PHP Day Treatment Program

 Our DBT Day Treatment Program provides an intensive level of mental health treatment to young people in crisis due to severe and acute psychiatric symptoms.
 Often, this level of care can be an alternative to hospitalization or can be an appropriate place to land after a brief crisis-stabilization inpatient stay.
 Our highly skilled staff offers effective individualized treatment for a wide range of mental health concerns that may include severe depression, suicidal ideation, a history of self-harming behaviors, emotional imbalance and other forms of serious emotional difficulty.